sijuswamyresearch/saga-activation/docs/gallery.md

 A critical advantage of SAGA is its ability to deliver state-of-the-art spatial gating without compromising the computational feasibility of the network.

-The following evaluation details the deblurring fidelity against the computational cost, measured on real clinical samples using an 8-core CPU environment.
+The following evaluation details the deblurring fidelity against the computational cost, measured on real clinical samples using a workstation equipped with an Intel Core i7-12700K (8 performance cores), 32 GB RAM, using PyTorch 2.0 with Intel MKL.
 SAGA achieves substantial gains in image quality while maintaining competitive parameter counts and inference latency compared to standard baselines.
+Critically, the depthwise-separable gating computation is memory-bandwidth-efficient, and the measured latency of SAGA (899 ms) is actually lower than the ReLU baseline (939 ms) on this CPU configuration, likely because the spatial gating suppresses inactive paths and reduces cache pressure.

 | Method | PSNR (dB) | SSIM | Params (M) | FLOPS (G) | Latency (ms) |
 |:-------|:----------|:-----|:-----------|:----------|:-------------|